moderntribe/tribe-debugger-plugin/readme.txt

 * Alerts ex: if this takes more than this much memory then log it...

 == Changelog ==

+= 1.2 =

+* rename 'delta' to 'timedelta' and add 'memorydelta'

 = 1.1 =